blentley/ForecastingElectricityDemand/README.md

 + Method 2 - mv_predict_sequence_full
 + Method 3 - mv_predict_sequences_multiple

 The comments in the code provide an overview of the functions key steps.
-Each of the functions return an array of predicted values for the test set.
+Each of the functions return an array of predicted values for comparison to the true values in the test set.

 ```python